 Is Benzene Exposure Dangerous for Offshore Workers?

-One of the most dangerous aspects of offshore work isn’t visible to the people at risk from exposure to it.
-Benzene is a colorless gas that’s a yellow liquid at room temperature.
-One of the simplest ways to determine the presence of benzene is through its smell.
-Benzene is characterized by a sweet odor.
-Generally, benzene levels are hazardous if enough of the gas is present to produce a detectable odor.
+One of the most dangerous aspects of offshore work isn't visible to the people at risk from exposure to it.
+Benzene is a colorless gas that's a yellow liquid at room temperature.
+One of the simplest ways to determine the presence of benzene is through its smell, often a sweet odor, but by the point benzene is detectable by odor, that usually means hazardous levels of the gas are present.

 According to the Centers for Disease Control, symptoms from short-term benzene exposure include: